jesuscc1993/-rom-viewer/src/README.md

 ### Configure

-Copy `/templates/rom-viewer.settings.template.json` as `rom-viewer.settings.json` and fill in your data.
+Copy `/templates/rom-viewer.settings.template.jsonc` as `rom-viewer.settings.jsonc` and fill in your data.

 ### Run